areyes707/Guessing-Game/README.md

 # Guessing-Game

 Begin program
-Generate text "Welcome to the number guessing game!"
+Generate text "Welcome to the number guessing game!
+Would you like to play?"

 If users clicks "Yes!"
 Begin loop